NewSpring/Hubot/README.md

 [deploy-unix]: https://github.com/github/hubot/wiki/Deploying-Hubot-onto-UNIX
 [deploy-windows]: https://github.com/github/hubot/wiki/Deploying-Hubot-onto-Windows

-## Campfire Variables
+## HipChat Variables

-If you are using the Campfire adapter you will need to set some environment variables.
+If you are using the [HipChat](https://github.com/hipchat/hubot-hipchat) adapter you will need to set some environment variables.
 Refer to the documentation for other adapters and the configuraiton of those, links to the adapters can be found on the [hubot wiki][hubot-wiki].

-Create a separate Campfire user for your bot and get their token from the web UI.
+Create a separate HipChat user for your bot.
+Set the JID to the "Jabber ID" shown on your bot's [XMPP/Jabber account settings](https://www.hipchat.com/account/xmpp):

-    % heroku config:add HUBOT_CAMPFIRE_TOKEN="..."

-Get the numeric IDs of the rooms you want the bot to join, comma delimited.
-If you want the bot to connect to `https://mysubdomain.campfirenow.com/room/42` and `https://mysubdomain.campfirenow.com/room/1024` then you'd add it like this:

-    % heroku config:add HUBOT_CAMPFIRE_ROOMS="42,1024"
+    % heroku config:add HUBOT_HIPCHAT_JID="..."

-Add the subdomain hubot should connect to.
-If you web URL looks like `http://mysubdomain.campfirenow.com` then you'd add it like this:
+Set the password to the password chosen when you created the bot's account.

-    % heroku config:add HUBOT_CAMPFIRE_ACCOUNT="mysubdomain"
+    % heroku config:add HUBOT_HIPCHAT_PASSWORD="..."

 [hubot-wiki]: https://github.com/github/hubot/wiki